adobe/cordova-acpplaces-monitor/README.md

  > Note: It is required to initialize the SDK via native code inside your AppDelegate and MainApplication for iOS and Android respectively.
 For more information see how to initialize [Core](https://aep-sdks.gitbook.io/docs/getting-started/initialize-the-sdk).

   ##### **iOS**
-Within the App's application:didFinishLaunchingWithOptions, register the SDK extensions and start the Places Monitor:
+Within the App's application:didFinishLaunchingWithOptions, register the SDK extensions:
 ```objective-c
 #import "ACPCore.h"
 #import "ACPPlaces.h"